Scene Summarization: Clustering Scene Videos into Spatially Diverse Frames: Experiment

 \textbf{Implementation details.} The implementation for the KITTI dataset is similar to the one for the Habitat-Sim dataset, with the exception that we modify the distance threshold $r \in [0, 100]$ meters, to accommodate the scalability of the KITTI dataset.
 Furthermore, we carefully selected three scenes from the KITTI dataset for our training and testing procedures.
 Referring to our setup in the Habitat-Sim dataset, we also conducted the same cross-validation setup for the KITTI dataset.
 In this section, we only focus on self-supervised SceneSum.

 \textbf{Baseline comparison.} SceneSum performs the best which is especially remarkable considering KITTI's wide coverage.
-As indicated in the last two rows of Tab.~\ref{tab:kitti}, SceneSum significantly surpasses all baselines which validates the effectiveness of employing a clustering framework for scene summarization.
-Moreover, Fig.~\ref{fig:kitti_visualization} illustrates that akin to Habitat-Sim, the frames in the SceneSum methods applied to the KITTI dataset exhibit a widespread distribution.
-Our method SceneSum significantly surpasses all baselines, with AUC improvements of at least 34.3\%, 34.7\%, and 66.7\% in three different scenes.
+As in the last two rows of Tab.~\ref{tab:kitti}, SceneSum surpasses all baselines which validates the effectiveness of employing a clustering framework for scene summarization.
+Moreover, Fig.~\ref{fig:kitti_visualization} illustrates that akin to Habitat-Sim, the keyframes summarized by SceneSum are spatially sparse, distributed over a large area or range.
+SceneSum significantly surpasses all baselines, with AUC improvements of at least 34.3\%, 34.7\%, and 66.7\% in three scenes.